This Couple Exchanged Vows on the 10th Hole of the Bethesda Country Club Golf Course - Washingtonian

 Newsletter | Instagram | Facebook | Pinterest

 Their favorite parts of the day?
-Alexi says hers was Robert’s “epic electric guitar solo to “Play That Funky Music”—a nod to his former life as a guitarist both a rock band and a ‘90s cover band.
-Robert’s favorite part were the handwritten notes Alexi wrote to each of the guests in lei of a traditional place card.
+Alexi says hers was Robert’s “epic electric guitar solo to “Play That Funky Music”—a nod to his former life as a guitarist in both a rock band and a ‘90s cover band.
+Robert’s favorite part were the handwritten notes Alexi wrote to each of the guests in lieu of a traditional place card.

-Following the celebration, the newlyweds honeymoon at Blackberry Farm.
+Following the celebration, the newlyweds honeymooned at Blackberry Farm.

 See the photos from the wedding day below.